 SaaS providers sourcing from, or servicing, external environments have begun to leverage edge computing as a way to improve the end user experience by moving some application components and services closer to the user.
 Their challenges arise as they attempt to move workloads away from the comfort of their centralized environments.

 What Is Edge Networking?

 Edge networking is a collection of multiple technologies that support connectivity for edge locations, edge devices, and/or edge computing, according to Gartner’s Hype Cycle for Enterprise Networking, 2022.

-Edge networking can be used to support both internal and external networking use cases.
-As more workloads and data have been pushed to the edge, it helps address the specific latency, bandwidth, and security issues that cloud and data center environments are not optimized for.
+Companies can use edge networking to support internal and external networking use cases.
+With the growing demand for edge workloads and data, it can address specific latency, bandwidth, and security issues that cloud and data center environments are not optimized for.